 The store on Wake Forest Road is the first of five Wegmans stores announced for the Triangle (there are two coming to Cary, one to Wake Forest and one to Chapel Hill) and the company is making a big push to lure workers.

-An 8-page “now hiring” pamphlet landed in mailboxes across the area several weeks ago, and Hallie Johnston, manager of the Wake Forest Road store, said the company has already received more than 3,000 applications.
+Hallie Johnston, manager of the Wake Forest Road store, said the companyreceived more than 3,000 job applications.

 Johnston credits the company’s reputation as a great place to work.
 (Last year, Fortune and Great Place to Work ranked Wegmans No. 2 on the list of best workplaces for women.)

-“Many people start as part time and it becomes their career,” Johnston said in an interview at the Wegmans temporary office on Glenwood Avenue in Raleigh this week.
+“Many people start as part time and it becomes their career,” Johnston said.
 Johnston started as a cashier at Wegmans in Erie, Pa., on her 16th birthday and has been with the company for 25 years.